tryffel/meilindex/readme.md

 **Note** Meilisearch upgrade invalidates its database (at least before stable release).
 It is up to user to upgrade database with Meilisearch Dump, or re-create it by deleting Meilisearch database before indexing mails with Meilindex.
+After recreating Meilisearch index, remember to push settings (synonyms,ranking,stopwords) to empty database.

 ## Stop words
 Stop words are irrelevant words in regard to searching content.